celonis/content-cli/DOCUMENTATION.md

 #### Pull package for EMS Store

-You can use the ***--store*** option to pull the package including the store metadata you need to upload the package to the EMS Store, like the following example:
+You can use the ***--store*** option to pull the package including the store metadata you need to upload the package to the EMS Store, like this:

 ```
 // Pull package with store metadata